-The letter from the Ombudsman was noted in particular that of the 112 complaints reviewed by the Ombudsman, 13 had been upheld, which was an increase on the previous year but a comparable percentage to other core cities.
+The letter from the Ombudsman was noted in particular that of the 98 complaints reviewed by the Ombudsman, 8 had been upheld, which was a decrease on the previous year and at the lower end of the percentage spectrum compared to other core cities.
 Overall, the Council's figures reflect the national trend for the main subjects of complaint, which are Adult Care, Benefits and Tax and School Admission / Appeal services.
-A clear theme within the upheld complaints is Communication and Administration, for example, where the complaint is a result of a communication breakdown within a department or between services.
-A number of upheld complaints identified failings within the Council's complaint process.
-There is now a new complaints process in use by the council.
+The improvements coincide with a new complaints process in use by the council, we will review whether this is maintained in 2017-18 figures.

-Ombudsman reviewed 112 complaints, 13 were upheld
+Ombudsman reviewed 98 complaints, 8 were upheld

-Comparable percentage upheld and subjects to other core cities
+Comparable subjects to other core cities, Nottingham has the second lowest percentage upheld